revng/revng/share/doc/revng/user-manual/tutorial/model-from-scratch.md

 !!! tip

-    You can check out the [model reference](../../reference/model.md) to see what each field exactly means.
+    You can check out the [model reference](../../reference/model.md) to see what each field is for.

 Then, we need to describe how to load the program.
 Let's pretend we want to load this code at address `0x400000`.